-“Due to our rapid growth in systems integration and growing demand in food and medical markets, the addition became necessary to accommodate additional team members and production space," says Rick Leonhard, Viking Masek President.
+“Due to our rapid growth in systems integration and growing demand in food and medical markets, the addition became necessary to accommodate additional team members and production space," said Rick Leonhard, Viking Masek's late President and co-founder.
 "We see no end in sight and expect continued growth in our business.”

 A place to gather

 Viking Masek made sure to build in community areas to ensure its workforce still comes together even as the physical facility space grows.